Subscribe to Updates

 The first thing you’ll have to do to get started is download the key component of this tutorial, the LUT Generator from IWLTBAP.
 Don’t worry it is FREE and safe.

-In this tutorial I’ll be using Photoshop but you can use any imaging software you want.
+In this tutorial I’ll be using Photoshop but you can use any imaging software you want which is the whole point of this tutorial.

 Edit your starting image

 Below is the image I will be starting with.
-You really want to choose an image that is already in a neutral state, like straight out of camera.
+I found it is best to start with an image that is as close to SOOC as possible.
 This will make your final LUT much more flexible.
 My goal with this LUT is to add contrast and remove some of the warmth in the image.
-Unfortunately I did not get a great white balance on this one, I just used a camera preset instead of a grey card like I should have, oh well, that’s why Photoshop exists right?

 In my edits I chose to increase the contrast and try to remove some of the warm tones to really get the subject of my photo to pop off the background.
 Whatever you choose to do just make sure you use adjustment layers only for this edit.
 If you’re using another program besides Photoshop go ahead and save your edits as a preset or profile whatever the case may be.